lovababu/SpringBootExample/README.md

   This task builds the application and start up  the server on default port no 8080, you can change it through application.properties have a look.

 3. For packaging to deliver.
- >gradlew bootRepackage
+ >gradlew bootRepackage  OR >gradlew clean build bootRepackage

   After successful ./microservicedemo-service/build/distributions/microsericedemo-service-<version>.zip file can be found.
 To run this directly unzip it you can find ./bin/microservicedemo-service.bat directory to start the server, befor run it do below modification for only windows users.

 Replace entire CLASSPATH setting with the "set CLASSPATH=%APP_HOME%\conf;%APP_HOME%\lib\*;" .
 Since windows has limitation in classpath setting.
 This is bug in gradle https://issues.gradle.org/browse/GRADLE-2992 .

 #How to access documentation?